 - To account for geographic differences in input prices, CMS adjusts the labor portion of the ASC rate by the hospital wage index.
 CMS does not adjust the non-labor portion of the ASC rate.
 Based on research conducted by the Government Accountability Office, which concluded that labor accounts for 50 percent of ASC costs, both the labor portion and the non-labor portion of the ASC rate are equal to 50 percent.

-- In 2018, CMS increased the ASC conversion factor by 1.2 percent, based on a 1.7 percent increase in the consumer price index for all urban consumers, which CMS uses to update ASC rates, minus a 0.5 percent deduction for multifactor productivity growth, as required by the Patient Protection and Affordable Care Act of 2010.
+- In 2018, CMS increased the ASC conversion factor by 1.2 percent, based on a 1.7 percent increase in the consumer price index for all urban consumers, which CMS uses to update ambulatory surgical services centers rates, minus a 0.5 percent deduction for multifactor productivity growth, as required by the Patient Protection and Affordable Care Act of 2010.